Henrik Sedin: Emergence, Hart Trophy season (2006–2010)

 Set to become unrestricted free agents on 1 July 2009, Henrik and Daniel began negotiating with the Canucks in the off-season and were reported to have asked for 12-year, $63 million contracts in mid-June.
 With free agency looming, Canucks general manager Mike Gillis travelled to Sweden to visit the Sedins, where they agreed on identical five-year, $30.5 million contracts on 1 July.
 On 30 September, Henrik was announced as one of the Canucks' three alternate captains, along with Ryan Kesler and Willie Mitchell.

-Four games into the 2009–10 season, Daniel suffered the first major injury of his career, breaking his foot in a game against the Montreal Canadiens.
+Four games into the 2009–10 season, Daniel suffered the first major injury of his career, breaking his foot on 7 October 2009 in a game against the Montreal Canadiens.
 He was sidelined for 18 games, marking the first time in Henrik's career that he played without his brother for an extended period.
 In Daniel's absence, however, Henrik enjoyed a high-scoring start to the season.
-On 14 November 2009, he scored his first NHL career hat-trick in an 8–2 win against the Colorado Avalanche.
+On 14 November, he scored his first NHL career hat-trick in an 8–2 win against the Colorado Avalanche.
 Leading up to Daniel's 22 November return, Henrik scored seven goals in seven games.
 He continued his pace into December, recording a League-leading 25 points (five goals, 20 assists) in 15 games to be named the NHL's First Star of the Month.
 The following month, he was named Second Star, having recorded 25 points in 13 games.
-On 7 January 2010, Henrik moved into top spot in the NHL scoring race, ahead of San Jose Sharks centre Joe Thornton with a three-assist night against the Phoenix Coyotes.
+On 7 January 2010, Henrik moved into top spot in the NHL scoring race, ahead of San Jose Sharks centre Joe Thornton with a three-assist night against the Phoenix Coyotes for all three assists on goals by Alexandre Burrows.
 It marked the first time in nearly five years, since Näslund was tied with Robert Lang on 18 February 2004, that a Canucks player held the League lead in scoring.
-During a 3–1 win against the Calgary Flames on 14 March, Henrik recorded his 416th career assist to pass Trevor Linden as Vancouver's all-time leader.
-On 27 March, he scored two assists against the San Jose Sharks to become the fourth Canuck in team history to record a 100-point season (after Pavel Bure, Alexander Mogilny and Markus Näslund).
+During a 3–1 win against the Calgary Flames on 14 March, Henrik recorded his 416th career assist on a goal scored by Daniel to pass Trevor Linden as Vancouver's all-time leader.
+On 27 March, he scored two assists on goals by Aleaxandre Burrows and Daniel against the San Jose Sharks to become the fourth Canuck in team history to record a 100-point season (after Pavel Bure, Alexander Mogilny and Markus Näslund).
 He was named Third Star of the Month for March after scoring 24 points in 15 games.